 What you need to know

-You'll have access to your benefits during a public health emergency or state of disaster.
-When one of these events is declared, and until it ends, we will:
+You'll have access to your benefits during a public health emergency or disaster.
+When one of these events is declared, and until it ends, we'll:

 - Waive referral requirements, where applicable